AM505/1000WordsSite/README.md

 ## Credits

 ### Code
-* The implementation of the suffle array algorithm comes from [this stackoverflow post](https://stackoverflow.com/questions/60662796/shuffle-array-in-js).
+* The implementation of the shuffle array algorithm comes from [this stackoverflow post](https://stackoverflow.com/questions/60662796/shuffle-array-in-js).

-* The css for centering a div comes from this [w3 schools page](https://www.w3schools.com/css/css_align.asp*/).
+* The CSS for centring a div comes from this [w3 schools page](https://www.w3schools.com/css/css_align.asp*/).

-* css animations from this [w3 schools page](https://www.w3schools.com/css/css3_animations.asp*/).
+* CSS animations from this [w3 schools page](https://www.w3schools.com/css/css3_animations.asp*/).

 ### Content
-* Followed code institiue example for readme.md
+* Followed code institute example for readme.md

 ### Media

 ### Acknowledgements
+* My mentor Martina Terlević for help in first review of the project.